 AirPods connected but no sound?
 Here's how to fix that

 AirPods connected but no sound in one or both ears?
 There are several fixes you can try.
 We’ll take a look at the most probable ones in a stepwise manner.
-These should work on the 1st, 2nd, and 3rd generation AirPods and all generations of the AirPods Pro.
+These should work on all generations of AirPods, but if you have the latest model, make sure to check out our how to fix AirPods 4 article.

 How to fix AirPods that are connected but there’s sound